-*Only current UT faculty and staff may reserve rooms through our office.*
+*Only current full-time UT faculty and staff may reserve rooms through our office.*

 Our office schedules university General Purpose Classrooms (GPCs) on behalf of the University.
 Classes and exams have first priority in GPCs.
 Event holders must: